On the density of strongly minimal algebraic vector fields: The first projective prolongation

 is a morphism of algebraic vector fields by Proposition \ref{totalspace}.

-\begin{definition} A subvariety of $\P(T^\ast X)$ is called \textit{horizontal} if it is closed, equidimensional and all of its irreducible components project surjectively (or equivalently dominantly) on $X$.\footnote{The reason why we allow non irreducible closed subvarieties will become apparent in the next section where we define a pullback operation by generically finite morphisms (see Example \ref{example-notirreducible}).} If $(X,v)$ is an algebraic vector field, {\em an invariant horizontal subvariety of $\P(T^\ast X)$} is a horizontal subvariety invariant under the vector field $\P(v^{[1]})$. \end{definition}
+\begin{definition} A subvariety of $\P(T^\ast X)$ is called \textit{horizontal} if it is closed, equidimensional and all of its irreducible components project surjectively (or equivalently dominantly) on $X$.
+If $(X,v)$ is an algebraic vector field, {\em an invariant horizontal subvariety of $\P(T^\ast X)$} is a horizontal subvariety invariant under the vector field $\P(v^{[1]})$. \end{definition}

+The reason why we allow reducible closed subvarieties will become apparent in the next section to define a pullback operation by generically finite morphisms, see Example \ref{example-notirreducible}.

-By definition, in the rest of the text, {\em a horizontal subvariety of $\P(T^\ast X)$ is always closed}.
-The following lemma will be used repetitively in this section. \begin{lemma} Let $U$ be a dense open set of $X$.
+\begin{lemma} Let $U$ be a dense open set of $X$.
 The restriction map

 which to a horizontal subvariety of $\P(T^\ast X)$ associates a horizontal subvariety of $\P(T^\ast U)$ is a bijection.
-Moreover, if $(X,v)$ is an algebraic vector field then the restriction map defines a bijection between the set of invariant horizontal subvarieties of $\P(T^\ast X)$ and the set of invariant horizontal subvarieties of $\P(T^\ast U)$. \end{lemma}
+Moreover, if $(X,v)$ is an algebraic vector field then invariant horizontal subvarieties of $\P(T^\ast X)$ correspond to invariant horizontal subvarieties of $\P(T^\ast U)$ under this bijection. \end{lemma}